aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

 ### Upgrading to `0.37.0`+

 * Karpenter updated the NodeClass controller naming in the following way: `nodeclass` -> `nodeclass.status`, `nodeclass.hash`, `nodeclass.termination`
+* Karpenter's NodeClaim status conditions no longer include the `severity` field

 ### Upgrading to `0.36.0`+